IlkaK/StartAtLBBD/doku/SpringKurs/07_REST.md

 REST can use any HTTP method.
 Most popular ones are:
 - GET for retrieving a source
-- POST for craeting a resource
+- POST for creating a resource
 - PUT for updating
 - DELETE for removing